Muslims grapple with Ramadan rituals in coronavirus era - KVIA

 Now, she likely won’t be able to hand out meals on the street but she’s determined to send iftars to the homes of those she knows need them.

-“It’s such a beautiful thing to feed someone you know is hungry,” she said.
-“It’s hard to describe how much goodness and blessings Ramadan brings.”
+“It’s hard to describe how much goodness and blessings Ramadan brings,” she said.

-Associated Press writers Mohammed Daraghmeh in Ramallah, West Bank and Eileen Ng in Kuala Lumpur, Malaysia contributed to this report.
+Associated Press writers Mohammed Daraghmeh in Ramallah, West Bank, Josef Federman in Jerusalem, and Eileen Ng in Kuala Lumpur, Malaysia contributed to this report.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.